nfdi4cat/voc4cat-tool/templates/README.md

 - Sheet "Additional Concept Features": Removed Excel formula in Concept-IRI-column since the formula could easily lead to mixing-up previously added relations.
 - Sheet "Prefix Sheet": Added a xlsx-validation rule to check that prefixes do not end with a colon.

-The identical template `voc4cat_template_043.xlsx` is included in [voc4cat-tool/templates](https://github.com/nfdi4cat/voc4cat-template/tree/main/templates).

-## Earlier template versions
+### Earlier template versions

 Earlier template versions which are not listed here should not be used.

-# Vocabulary configuration file template "idranges.toml"
+## Vocabulary configuration file template "idranges.toml"

-With this cofig file ranges of integer IDs can be pre-allocated to specific contributors.
+With this config file ranges of integer IDs can be pre-allocated to specific contributors.
-Also ORCID and ROR ID can be specified for each contributor.
+Also ORCID, GitHub username and optionally ROR ID can be specified for each contributor.
-The file moreover holds other config parameters for a vocabulary, e.g. the length of the ID.
+In addition, a few other parameters can be specified for vocabularies, e.g. the length of the ID.